smd050/ProcessJournal222/index.md

 ### Depression
-To think that this event would befall me is so random and unfortunate, I just had a moment in time after buying an apple juice at Cafeteria C's vending machine and enjoy the light gusts of wind mixed with rains that night.
+To think that this event would befall me is so random and unfortunate, I just had a moment in time after buying an apple juice at Cafeteria C's vending machine and enjoy the light gusts of wind mixed with rains last night.

 ### Acceptance
 Reflection: It's sureal and I assume if I request an extension, it would fall under the subject of heavy investigation like "My dog ate my digital homework." kinda scenario even though we got no pets lol.
 I just concluded to come up with a solution after a quick nap, email course coordinators later on, pay a visit back to the library where staff will be more available than early morning.